PacktPublishing/LLM-Engineers-Handbook/README.md

 pre-commit install
 ```

-We use [Poe the Poet](https://poethepoet.natn.io/index.html) to run all the scripts.
-You don't have to do anything else than installing it to poetry as a plugin.
+We run all the scripts using [Poe the Poet](https://poethepoet.natn.io/index.html).
+You don't have to do anything else but install it as a Poetry plugin.

 ### Configure sensitive information
-After you have installed all the dependencies, you have to fill an `.env` file.
+After you have installed all the dependencies, you have to fill a `.env` file.

 First, copy our example:
 ```shell